Health effects of tobacco: Nicotine

-Although nicotine does play a role in acute episodes of some diseases (including stroke, impotence, and heart disease) by its stimulation of adrenaline release, which raises blood pressure, heart and respiration rate, and free fatty acids, the most serious longer term effects are more the result of the products of the smouldering combustion process.
+Although nicotine does play a role in acute episodes of some diseases (including stroke, impotence, and heart disease) by its stimulation of adrenaline release, which raises blood pressure, heart and respiration rate, and free fatty acids, the most serious longer term effects are more the result of the products of the smoldering combustion process.
 This has led to the development of various nicotine delivery systems, such as the nicotine patch or nicotine gum, that can satisfy the addictive craving by delivering nicotine without the harmful combustion by-products.
 This can help the heavily dependent smoker to quit gradually while discontinuing further damage to health.

 Recent evidence has shown that smoking tobacco increases the release of dopamine in the brain, specifically in the mesolimbic pathway, the same neuro-reward circuit activated by addictive substances such as heroin and cocaine.
 This suggests nicotine use has a pleasurable effect that triggers positive reinforcement.
 One study found that smokers exhibit better reaction-time and memory performance compared to non-smokers, which is consistent with increased activation of dopamine receptors.
 Neurologically, rodent studies have found that nicotine self-administration causes lowering of reward thresholds—a finding opposite that of most other addictive substances (e.g. cocaine and heroin).

 The carcinogenity of tobacco smoke is not explained by nicotine per se, which is not carcinogenic or mutagenic, although it is a metabolic precursor for several compounds which are.
 In addition, it inhibits apoptosis, therefore accelerating existing cancers.
 Also, NNK, a nicotine derivative converted from nicotine, can be carcinogenic.

-It is worth noting that nicotine, although frequently implicated in producing tobacco addiction, is not significantly addictive when administered alone.
+Nicotine, although frequently implicated in producing tobacco addiction, is not significantly addictive when administered alone.
 The addictive potential manifests itself after co-administration of an MAOI, which specifically causes sensitization of the locomotor response in rats, a measure of addictive potential.